Paul Moore is a Partner at Bona Law. His experience includes antitrust enforcement at both the state and federal prosecutor level.

-Paul most recently was a senior Deputy Attorney General in the California Attorney General’s Office where he advised management about antitrust policy, investigated proposed transactions in a wide range of industries, and litigated—including merger challenges—on behalf of the People and State of California.
+Paul most recently was a senior Deputy Attorney General in the California Attorney General’s Office where he advised management about antitrust policy, investigated corporate conduct and proposed transactions in a wide range of industries, and litigated—including merger challenges—on behalf of the People and State of California.

 Paul’s litigation experience includes some of the California Attorney General’s most high-profile matters—from challenging major technology firms in merger litigation, enforcing California labor laws, to prosecuting complex market manipulation.